Os cruzamentos são

 All sound frequencies after the crossover frequency are cut more and more past it with an increasingly steep reduction – to the point where they’re almost completely blocked.

+a crossover filters out a range of sounds you’d like to prevent reaching speakers, starting at the crossover frequency.
 In the electrical engineering world, we traditionally use decibels (dB) when we talk about power measurements since they’re often non-linear.
 This just means that mathematically, power is often measured, charted, and tracked using exponential math such as logarithms (“10 to the power of x”, for example).

 How crossover frequencies (Fc) and dB are related